A Course in Miracles Lesson 197

 We’re happy to give, we just want to be sure that we get something in return – we want our ego stroked.

-And inevitably – because the outside world is the picture of an inside condition, and because we concieve of God as external to us – this is our model of God: a giver whose gifts always come with strings.
+And inevitably – because the outside world is the picture of an inside condition (T-21.in.1:5), and because we conceive of God as external to us – this becomes our model of God: a giver whose gifts always come with strings.

-This reflects a confusion of guilt with God, because we do not recognize the power of our thinking.
+Ultimately, this reflects the confusion of associating guilt with God, because we do not recognize the power of our thinking.
 If our giving is conditioned on receiving something of equal or greater value, then we are not actually giving.
 We are taking.
 We are not realizing that our actions – which make us and others unhappy – are guided by our thoughts, which are under our control.
+God has nothing to do with it.

 Why do we take?
-Because we believe in the scarcity principle, which is the hallmark of bodies.
-We are in competition with one another, and what I gain you must lose, and vice-versa.
+Why do we make giving conditional upon what we can get?
+The answer is, because we believe in the scarcity principle, which is the hallmark of all bodies.
+There are limited resources (water, food, shelter, companions, et cetera, we are in competition with one another for those scarce resources, and what I gain you must lose, and vice-versa.

-Why do we believe this?
-Why do we accept such a grim picture?
+But why do we believe this?
+Why do we accept such a grim and unhappy picture?

 Because we believe we are guilty, and do not merit anything better.